Exercise - Start Walking? |

 That was 2500 days ago.
 I haven't missed a day yet.
 I walk in the heat, the cold, the rain, and the snow.
 I got up at 4:00 in the morning to walk the day of my surgery in case I didn't feel up to walking at the hospital that day (but I walked that evening up and down the hallways at the castle).
 My dog usually goes with me and he really enjoys getting out each day.

 This has become as much a part of my day, each day, as a shower and brushing my teeth.
 I have had days where I might have not walked if I hadn't had this string of days going, so that gets me through the tough days.
 Most days I am happy to go out and walk.
-My minimun walk is one mile and my maximum is 3 miles.
+My minimun walk is one mile and my maximum is three miles.
 It just depends on me and the weather each day.

 I can remember being excited when I had made it a week without missing a day.
 Then it was a month, and now suddenly I am up to 6.8 years.
 I don't remember the exact date, but it was in August, so seven years is approaching quickly.